Privacy Policy

 To deliver the service we use a small set of third parties:

-- Hetzner Online GmbH — our physical hosting provider.
-The box your video lives on (briefly) is physically in their data center.
+- Hetzner Online GmbH — our hosting provider.
+The box your video briefly lives on is in their German data center.

 We do not share your data with advertisers, data brokers, analytics providers, or anyone else.
 We don't run any tracking pixels or third-party analytics.